-There are times when your operating system is corrupted or somehow, it is not working properly.
+There are times when your operating system is corrupted, or somehow, it is not working properly.
 A need to install the operating system arises.
 But, the problem is when your operating system doesn’t work, you cannot proceed beyond booting your computer.
-In such a situation, you can boot the operating system via bootable pendrive.
+In such a situation, you can boot the operating system via a bootable Pendrive.

-There can be other symptoms that your operating system doesn’t work properly.
-Some of them are – hardware drivers are outdated or corrupted, some of the system files are corrupted, hard drive issues such as a bad sector or other hardware failures.
+There can be other symptoms that your operating system doesn’t work correctly.
+Some of them are – hardware drivers that are outdated or corrupted, some of the system files are corrupted, and hard drive issues such as a bad sector or other hardware failures.

-Assuming you already have created a bootable pendrive, let us see the steps how to boot the pendrive from different machines having Windows, Linus, Mac OS operating systems.
+Assuming you already have created a bootable Pendrive, let us see the steps on how to boot the Pendrive from different machines having Windows, Linus, and Mac OS operating systems.

-We will go through steps of making a bootable pendrive using CMD option in different operating systems.
+We will go through the steps of making a bootable pen drive using the CMD option in different operating systems.

 Make Bootable Pendrive using CMD in Windows

-A USB flash drive with at least 16 GB storage is required to make it bootable.
-Follow the steps below to create the USB pendrive bootable in Windows OS.
+A USB flash drive with at least 16 GB of storage is required to make it bootable.
+Follow the steps below to create the USB Pendrive bootable in Windows OS.

 - Press the Windows key + X on your keyboard.
 The command window appears.